A’s beat Mariners 7-1 to complete sweep, keep streak going

 The Mariners finished winless on their six-game road trip, the franchise’s worst since going 0-7 from July 26-Aug.
 1, 2010.

+“It was a bad road trip,” manager Scott Servais said.
+“All different games.
+Some we didn’t pitch well, defense not that good, or not getting hits.
+When that happens you can’t put a good game together.”

-Seattle’s frustrations boiled over in the seventh inning when manager Scott Servais was ejected.
+Seattle’s frustrations boiled over in the seventh inning when Servais was ejected.
 Servais had called for a replay after Mark Canha’s hard slide into second base upended shortstop J.P.
 Crawford and prevented a throw to first.
 Umpires conferred for several moments then went to replay before upholding the call.

 Servais came out of the Mariners dugout and argued with crew chief Mike Everitt for several moments before getting tossed.
 Servais continued to argue until bench coach Manny Acta came out and escorted him off the field.